sdparsons/ukrn-workshop/_episodes/text-lesson_2.md

 {: .checklist}

-> ## With a specific project,  What's included in your process? what do you already have sorted? (note, to be ordered) We will use this to guide the next sections of the workshop towards your specific projects
+> ## With a specific project,  What's included in your process? what do you already have sorted? (note, to be ordered) We will use this to guide the next sections of the workshop towards your specific projects.
+It will also be useful to reflect on when in your process you usually think about these things.
 > repository
 > sharing summary data
 > sharing processed data